 These are some common exercises we use after that first visit to start getting you moving again and getting the pain to calm down outside of the clinic.
 Notice, we keep the spine in a drastically different position than Dr. Google.
 The majority of time, with low back pain, moving into back extension such as the cobra pose only makes the pain much much worse!

 So, we now know that full blown symptomatic disc herniations are actually pretty rare, that imaging will tend to show you some sort of disc related condition (even without back pain), and the first line of treatment is physical therapy.
 Unfortunately, not all physical therapy is the same.
 If you’ve seen a PT for low back pain in the past, here we do things quite a bit different.
 At The Charlotte Athlete, low back pain is the number one most common body region we treat, and the key to treatment in this region of the body is getting down to the root cause of why the pain occurs.
 Taking this approach, and addressing how you move, allows us to have excellent outcomes and even help some people who have had decades of low back issues.
-If this sounds like you, even if your skeptical of if we can help, take advantage of our free 20 minute phone call with one of our Doctors of Physical Therapy to see if we are good fit for you!
+If this sounds like you, we would love to help.
+The next step is a free 20 minute phone call so we can learn more about your specific injury history and discuss how we can help!

 Thanks For Reading!!